TobiPfeiffersGitHub/BSExNovartis_Thesis/README.md

 # BSE Master Thesis
 (In cooperation with the Novartis Digital Finance Hub)

-#### Authors: Lluïsa Rull Ferran, Maria Pintos Relat, Tobias Pfeiffer
+#### Authors: Lluïsa Rull Farran, Maria Pintos Relat, Tobias Pfeiffer

 ### Statemnet of Purpose:
 For our Master Thesis we partnered with the Novartis Digital Finance Hub to to model the downside risk of 10 pharma stocks.
 Our paper/project compares models from different field to investigate strength and weakness of models, and tries to find the best model for each stock in the portfolio.